jhruppert/idlcode/README.md

 # idlcode

-Where my IDL code is stored
+James' IDL code from various projects is stored here.